The Advisory Committee plays a critical role in assisting FACL BC achieve its long-term strategic vision.

 A long-time supporter of FACL BC, Dr. Liao appears in "But I Look Like a Lawyer” and delivered the closing keynote at FACL BC's 10th Anniversary Gala in 2021.

-Mark Leung is the General Counsel for GSL Group, a group of companies which span a wide range of industries, including real estate and construction, sports and entertainment, hospitality, and technology.
-Prior to GSL, Mark was the Director of Legal at BroadbandTV, Corporate Counsel and Chief Copywriter for a branding firm that he co-founded, and as a litigation associate at one of Canada's largest national law firms.
+Mark Leung is the former General Counsel for GSL Group, a group of companies which span a wide range of industries, including real estate and construction, sports and entertainment, hospitality, and technology.
+Related to GSL, Mark was also the Chief Legal Officer and Chief Compliance Officer for OPBets, a prospective igaming operator for the province of Ontario.
+Prior to GSL and OPBets, Mark was the Director of Legal at BBTV, Corporate Counsel and Chief Copywriter for a branding firm that he co-founded, and a litigation associate at one of Canada's largest national law firms.

-Mark has previously served as a director with FACL BC, the Vancouver Asian Film Festival, and the Environmental Managers Association of BC.
+Mark has previously served as a director with FACL BC and the Vancouver Asian Film Festival.
 He was also a member of the CBABC Legal Aid Committee and Civil Litigation Section.
 In 2021, Mark served as an adjunct professor at UBC’s Sauder School of Business.

 Kelly Ho entered the financial services industry in 2005.
 She holds the Certified Financial Planner (CFA) Professional and Certified Cash Flow (CCF) Specialist certifications.
 Kelly was a finalist for the 2022 Female Trailblazer of the Year award from Wealth Professional Canada and is frequently sought out by media outlets as an expert on common financial planning issues faced by Canadians.